 If you suspect that you have been the target of discrimination but are not sure, you can ask your employer questions.
 Acas has guidance on how to do this.

 Make sure you keep a copy of your questions and any follow up letters.
 If using the post, it is a good idea to use recorded delivery to provide evidence of receipt.
 Your employer is required to respond to your questions within a reasonable time, but it is a good idea to ask in your letter for a response within a fixed timeframe, say 14 days.

-You must act quickly if you are considering a claim in the employment tribunal because time limits in the employment tribunal are very short – usually just three months from the date of the negative treatment.
+You must act quickly if you are considering a claim in the employment tribunal because time limits in the employment tribunal are very short – usually just three months.
 There are special rules if the treatment continues over time, but these are complex.
 Take legal advice.

 The first step in any tribunal claim is to submit an Acas Early Conciliation Notification Form to Acas.
 You must take this step before you issue your claim, or the tribunal will not hear it.
 Although you must submit the completed form to Acas, you do not have to participate in any attempt to conciliate your claim if you do not want to (neither does your employer).
 However, early conciliation through Acas can provide a good opportunity to find out whether there is any prospect of your employer resolving your claim without the need to issue a claim in the tribunal.

 Acas Early conciliation is free and entirely confidential.